 Introduced Oct.
 7 by John Fraser (LIB MPP – Ottawa South).
 Amendment to WSIA would make an employer operating one of these facilities a Schedule I employer for purposes of the Act.

-Bills introduced in 1st session (July 11, 2018 – Sep.
-12, 2021).
-All legislation not passed in this session is terminated.
+42nd Parliament, 1st session (July 11, 2018 – Sep.
+12, 2021)

 Bill 284, COVID-19 Putting Workers First Act, 2021